gdtms247/tdarr_plugins/Global/readme.md

 Responsibilities include:

-- Extract first English text subtitle
+- Extract the first English text subtitle.
-- Create external SRT sidecar
+- Create an external SRT sidecar.
-- Remove embedded subtitle streams
+- Remove embedded subtitle streams.
-- Remove attachment streams
+- Remove attachment streams.
-- Remove data streams
+- Remove data streams.
-- Apply hvc1 tag to HEVC media
+- Apply the hvc1 tag to HEVC media.
-- Enable MP4 FastStart
+- Enable MP4 FastStart.
-- Remux to MP4
+- Remux media to MP4.

-Subtitle sidecars are written beside the final media file rather than the Tdarr working directory.
+Subtitle sidecars are written beside the final media file rather than the Tdarr working directory to ensure they remain with the library.

 ---

-# Design Philosophy

-These plugins intentionally contain no library-specific logic.

-Media-specific decisions belong to the TV, Movie, and UHD processing policies.

-The shared pipeline exists to provide consistent media preparation, packaging, and library hygiene regardless of media type.
+# Media Workflow Integration

+The Shared Processing pipeline is used by:

+- TV Shows
+- HD Movies
+- 4K Movies

+Each media workflow performs its own media-specific processing before entering the Shared Processing pipeline for final preparation, packaging, and library standardization.

+Media-specific documentation can be found in the corresponding workflow folders.